 Access and Use

-The Willard Library & Archives is staffed by part-time volunteers who make every effort to answer reference inquiries and assist researchers in a timely manner.
+The Frances E. Willard Memorial Library and WCTU Archives is staffed by part-time staff and volunteers who make every effort to answer reference inquiries and assist researchers in a timely manner.
 Onsite use of the collection is by appointment only.
 For general research questions, please contact the archivist at email@example.com.

 Visiting the Archives for on-site research